gtxsy/datamia0619/final-project/src/README.md

 ## Conclusion

-In this demo final project, we have analyzed a data set consisting of over 1,400 properties, their attributes, and their sale prices.
-We have followed the steps of the data analysis workflow, starting with data ingestion, wrangling and cleaning, and exploration and analysis before moving on to the the machine learning workflow consisting of feature selection/engineering, model selection, and model evaluation.
-In the end, we were able to predict housing prices with a respectable level of accuracy and we also derived insights about how factors such as neighborhood, square footage, and quality of the property affect the sale price.
+In this study, we have explored a dataset consisting of over 8,000 North American mushrooms and 23 distinct physical attributes.
+Our data analysis workflow started with data ingestion, wrangling and cleaning, external storage, and analysis, before finally creating a superivsed machine learning model consisting of feature selection/engineering, model selection, and model evaluation.
+In the end, we were able to predict if a given mushroom is safe to eat with a final accuracy of 98.2% using a KNN machine learning model.